Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 such as providing access to the OSs file system
 and implementing an app's dashboard.

-The toolkit also includes the source code for EngageIDE.
+The toolkit also includes the source code for EngageIDE,
+an IDE specially designed for developing EngageUI apps.

 ### Standard app features provided by the toolkit
 1. Automatic app state persistence